EPFL-ICG/WebGL-to-video/README.md

 register_keyboard_action('r', video_start_stop);
 ```

-* In your render loop, parametrize the scene by the *number of the current frame* `frame.tick` amd not by `frame.time`.
+* In your render loop, parametrize the scene by the *number of the current frame* `frame.tick` and not by `frame.time`.
 This way the *n*-th frame will always look the same, regardless how fast your GPU is.

 * In the render loop, do `video.push_frame()`.